qdrant/qdrant/README.md

 ### REST

 Online OpenAPI 3.0 documentation is available [here](https://qdrant.github.io/qdrant/redoc/index.html).
-OpenAPI makes it easy to generate a client for virtually any framework or programing language.
+OpenAPI makes it easy to generate a client for virtually any framework or programming language.

 You can also download raw OpenAPI [definitions](https://github.com/qdrant/qdrant/blob/master/docs/redoc/master/openapi.json).